-Here at Venta, it is our mission to make the air your breathe cleaner.
+Here at Venta, it is our mission to make the air you breathe cleaner.
 We are air-crafting the perfect indoor air experience by solving the problems associated with dry, polluted air.
 We are passionate about this because research shows indoor air can often times be more polluted and dangerous than outdoor air.

-Dangerous indoor air quality greatly affects the body’s ability to function and can result in numerous adverse health conditions like chronic respiratory diseases and even cancer.
+Dangerous indoor air quality greatly affects the body’s ability to function and can result in numerous adverse health conditions such as chronic respiratory diseases and even cancer.
 As November is Lung Cancer Awareness month, we wanted to take this opportunity to draw attention to the importance of understanding air quality’s connection to lung health, lung cancer and healthy breathing.

 We are incredibly excited to be collaborating with the Mesothelioma + Asbestos Awareness Center (MAAC) this month to help raise awareness for lung health, air quality and how you can safeguard your home from harmful indoor air contaminants.

 Written in conjunction with the Health Advocates and experts at the MAAC, we’ll be sharing a series of blog posts all month long to educate our readers on the important work the Mesothelioma and Asbestos Awareness Center does.

 Mesothelioma is a rare, but serious cancer that affects the lives of over 3,000 individuals each year.
 When asbestos exposure takes place, the disease can develop anywhere between 10-50 years later, in the mesothelium, a thin layer of cells that protect the body’s internal organs.
 Due to the latency period, mesothelioma is generally diagnosed in older individuals, however the age of diagnosis, highly depends on date and frequency of asbestos exposure.